ReInHerit/multimedia-chatbot/vqanswering/readme.md

 # reinHerit toolkits: VIOLA Multimedia ChatBot
-## Description of the web app

 **VIOLA** (**V**isual **I**ntelligence **O**n**L**ine **A**rt-assistant webapp) is a web application that uses visual content and text descriptions to provide AI assistance for artwork images.
 Through a chatbot, users can ask questions about the artwork and receive responses related to its visual or contextual aspects.</p>
 The user asks questions about the artwork and receives answers from a chatbot relating to the visual or contextual scope of the work. </p>
 The web application follows a client-server architecture, with the client being the user interface created using HTML, CSS, and the jQuery framework, and the server being managed by the Django framework to handle database management and chatbot requests and responses. </p>
 The user interface is divided into two sections: the home page and the gallery.
-The home page features a carousel of three significant images and a button to access the gallery, where users can view all images in the database, filter them by century, and retrieve information about each artwork.
+The home page features a carousel of significant images and a button to access the gallery, where users can view all images in the database, filter them by name, and retrieve information about each artwork.
 Upon selecting an artwork, the user can access its file, which includes an enlarged image, and begin using the chatbot to ask questions about the artwork. </p>

 <p>Download the repository and follow the instructions below to set up the application.</p>